Dollar hovers near 5-month low, FX volatility drops further ahead of ECB, U.S. inflation data

 The yen traded at 109.46 per dollar, also little changed from Wednesday and near the middle of the 109.19-110.325 range of the past two weeks.

-Deutsche Bank's Currency Volatility Index (.DBCVIX), which hit its lowest level since February 2020 earlier this week, sank even further to a new low.
+Deutsche Bank’s Currency Volatility Index, which hit its lowest level since February 2020 earlier this week, sank even further to a new low.

 The U.S. Labor Department’s consumer prices data has been much anticipated after last month’s report showed consumer prices increased by the most in nearly 12 years in April.